Stereo-Electronic Factors Influencing the Stability of Hydroperoxyalkyl Radicals: Transferability of Chemical Trends across Hydrocarbons and ab initio Methods: Methods

+In the above equations, the basis set AVXZ (X=D, T, or Q) is cc-pVXZ for H and aug-cc-pVXZ for C and O, DKH is Douglas-Kroll-Hess scalar relativistic approximation \cite{jansen1989revision}, MTsmall (Martin-Taylor) \cite{martin1999towards} basis set is the uncontracted cc-pVTZ basis set with additional two tight $d$ and an $f$ functions.

+Since UHF calculations are susceptible to spin contamination, a parametric correction is applied to obtain the final spin-corrected energy.
+We denote internal energy determined at this level as $U_0^{\rm W1sc}$, where `sc' denotes spin correction.
+The expression for $U_0^{\rm W1sc}$ is given by:

-where the spin correction term is defined as:
+where the spin correction term is defined as\cite{barnes2009unrestricted}:

 We also determined W1 energetics by calculating the basis set correction using the restricted open-shell HF (ROHF) limit, which does not require a spin correction.
 The internal energy determined at this level is denoted as $U_0^{\rm W1}$.
-For the free-radical species involved in the combustion of ethane and isopropane, we found $U_0^{\rm W1}$ to show excellent agreement with $U_0^{\rm W1sc}$.
-However, since the $U_0^{\rm W1}$ calculations performed with Molpro offer excellent computational memory management, in this work we use $U_0^{\rm W1}$.
-A comparison between $U_0^{\rm W1}$ and $U_0^{\rm W1sc}$ is provided in the appendix and further technical details are provided in the supplementary information (SI).
+For the free-radical species involved in the combustion of ethane and isopropane, we calculated $U_0^{\rm W1sc}$ and $U_0^{\rm W1}$ using Gaussian-16 suite of programs\cite{g16} and Molpro respectively. $U_0^{\rm W1}$ in Molpro\cite{werner2015molpro} was calculated by the procedure described in the preceding paragraph using a script.
+For all species involved in the combustion of ethane and isopropane, we found $U_0^{\rm W1}$ to show excellent agreement with $U_0^{\rm W1sc}$ as shown in TABLE~\ref{tab:Molpro v/s G16}.
+All the individual deviations lie in the small range: 0.0--0.31 kcal/mol.
+For hydrocarbons with $>3$ C atoms, since adding O$_2$ increases the number of heavy atoms further, we found W1sc calculations to be computationally intractable.
+Since the W1 calculations performed with Molpro offer excellent computational memory management, we use $U_0^{\rm W1}$ for systems shown in FIG.~\ref{fig:dataset}.